jufab/opentelemetry-angular-interceptor/README.md

 #### Interceptor Module And Instrumentation Module

-`Don't use them at the same time : you're going to have the same trace twice.`
+`Don't use them at the same time: you're going to have the same trace twice.`

 #### Injection token

 This library exposes injection token.
 You can use them to override or customize.

-* OTEL_EXPORTER : token to inject an implementation of `IExporter`
+* OTEL_EXPORTER: token to inject an implementation of `IExporter`
-* OTEL_PROPAGATOR : token to inject an implementation of `IPropagator`
+* OTEL_PROPAGATOR: token to inject an implementation of `IPropagator`
-* OTEL_CONFIG : token to inject an `OpenTelemetryConfig`
+* OTEL_CONFIG: token to inject an `OpenTelemetryConfig`
-* OTEL_INSTRUMENTATION_PLUGINS : token to inject an `InstrumentationOption` array
+* OTEL_INSTRUMENTATION_PLUGINS: token to inject an `InstrumentationOption` array
-* OTEL_LOGGER : more info in [(Optional) Logging in OtelColExporterModule](#optional-logging-in-otelcolexportermodule)
+* OTEL_LOGGER: more info in [(Optional) Logging in OtelColExporterModule](#optional-logging-in-otelcolexportermodule)
-* OTEL_CUSTOM_SPAN : more infor in [(Optional) Add span attributes during interception](#optional-add-span-attributes-during-interception)
+* OTEL_CUSTOM_SPAN: more infor in [(Optional) Add span attributes during interception](#optional-add-span-attributes-during-interception)

 ### Component otel-instrumentation

-A component named `otel-instrumentation` must be add in your application.
+A component named `otel-instrumentation` must be added in your application.

 _In instrumentation-example, this component is in app.component.html like this :_